7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Cleaning any of these items will ultimately lead to blocked drains or damaged sewer pipelines within your home’s plumbing system.
-This can result in an expense that is unimaginable to you.
+- Flushing any of these items can result in blocked drains or damaged sewer pipelines inside your home’s plumbing system, which will result in an unimaginable cost to you.

-- Perth Blocked Drains Plumbers offers unblocking blocked drains Drain clearing, CCTV drain inspection, and pipe relining services.
+- Perth Blocked Drains Plumbers offers unblocking blocked drains and drain clearing services, CCTV drain inspection, and pipe relining services.

 1. Baby wipes

-Baby wipes might seem useful however they don’t break down like toilet paper.
-They can also clog water lines.
-Throw them away in the garbage instead.
+Baby wipes can be convenient however they don’t break down like toilet paper and could clog the plumbing in your home.
+You should dispose of them in the garbage instead.

 2. Condoms

-Flushing condoms down the toilet could cause blockages in both your plumbing system and wastewater treatment facilities.
+Dissolving condoms in the toilet can lead to blockages in both your home’s plumbing and the wastewater treatment plant.

 3. The cooking grease and oil

-Oil and grease should be removed from a container and thrown away in the trash, as they will harden and cause blockages in your drains and pipes.
+Grease and oil should be removed from the container before throwing it away in the trash, as they can harden and cause blockages in your drains or pipes.

-Tampons and sanitary pads are often advertised as "flushable, " but flushing them could cause issues later on when they join with other products and cause a obstruction.
+Tampons and sanitary pad are usually advertised to be "flushable, " but flushing them will only lead to problems later when they mix with other things to form a nasty blockage.

 5. Medications

-Medicines should not be flushed into the toilet as they can contaminate our water sources.
+The flushing of medications should not occur in the toilet since they can contaminate our water sources.

 6. Dental floss